Leaderboard

 8 points

-I’ve been quiet on this thread for the last few months, mainly because there had been some suggestion that the regulations would change for this year so I waited for entries to open earlier this month before investing too much in the build.
+7. I’ve been quiet on this thread for the last few months, mainly because there had been some suggestion that the regulations would change for this year so I waited for entries to open earlier this month before investing too much in the build.
 That don’t stop me drawing though and gathering a few of the parts need for the build.
 One part I did buy over winter was a body to make the sidecar.
 I’d looked at various things such as pedal bins and water butts but in the end I found an eBay seller local to me who made fibreglass tote Tot-Rod bodies.
 The cost wasn’t much more than a pedal bin would be and it would save me a lot of fabrication work.
 With that sorted I moved on to finalising the sidecar drawings, I’d initially looked to mount the pivot low to minimise tyre scrub but since the course is straight and the turns are minimal I instead settled on a high pivot as it would simplify the construction.
 The sidecar frame itself is quite crude but I wanted to keep the design of it simple and the weight down.
 Finally to get the BMX looking more like a motorcycle I modelled an engine.
 This will also double as a mount for the sidecar and also stop the crank arms from rotating.
 This week I stripped the BMX down and it got a rattle can finish in Red and Black while I wait for the laser cut parts to arrive so I can fabricate the sidecar.
-Finally my trusty companion Gromit who will be riding alongside me.7 points
+Finally my trusty companion Gromit who will be riding alongside me.

 6 points

-You can tell the weather is improving, five cars out to play tonight at The Halfway House pub in Cullompton.
+9. You can tell the weather is improving, five cars out to play tonight at The Halfway House pub in Cullompton.
 I met up with Matt in Illminster and we had a fun drive down over the Blackdown hills, much more pleasant in daylight!
 Eight of us in total, good to catch up and have a natter about all things Westfield and not.
 We even managed a quick photo shoot once the car park emptied out a bit.
-Heading home was a tad chilly, so a quick stop for fuel at Illminster services was welcome, the guy serving thought I was mad!6 points
+Heading home was a tad chilly, so a quick stop for fuel at Illminster services was welcome, the guy serving thought I was mad!

-Last piece of the jigsaw today.
+10. Last piece of the jigsaw today.
 My spacers arrived in time to get the fitted while I had the wheels off.
 All done, car is back on four wheels!
 Rear arches filled much better now.
 I’ll take it for a quick test this lunchtime, and if it stops, and the rears don’t fall off, I’ll brave it to Cullompton for our meet tonight!!
-Perhaps not on the M5 though! 🤪🤪6 points
+Perhaps not on the M5 though! 🤪🤪

 4 points